 What does the course involve?

-The two-day course is delivered by TRL’s team of highly experienced road accident investigators and can be held at a location of your choice or at TRL’s Head Office in Wokingham.
-The traffic accident investigation training includes:
+The two-day course is delivered by TRL’s highly experienced road collision investigators and can be held at a location of your choice or at TRL’s Head Office in Wokingham (following COVID-19 protocols).
+The traffic collision investigation training includes:

 - An overview of the human, vehicle and environmental influences that could cause or contribute to traffic collisions

-- How to capture physical evidence and what to look for, including health and safety considerations when investigating an accident scene
+- How to capture physical evidence and what to look for, including health and safety considerations when investigating a collision scene

 - Techniques for vehicle examination, photographing evidence and measuring collision scenes